centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 Now, press "Test Configuration" to verify we respond successfully.
 After that you can press "Save Configuration".

-Repeat this step for the Merchant Accounts you use with Centra and make sure each "Service Communication URL" you use points to a plugin with the same Merchant Account set.
-Also make sure that your Server Communication URL points to an active or inactive Adyen Drop-In-plugin in Centra.
-If the plugin is disabled (red), the notification will not work.
+Repeat this step for the Merchant Accounts you use with Centra and make sure each "Webhook URL" you use points to a plugin with the same Merchant Account set.
+Also make sure that your Webhook URL points to an active or inactive Adyen Drop-In-plugin in Centra.
+If the plugin is disabled (red), the webhook will not work.

 ### Live endpoint